Money Matters: 10 Biblical Principles of Financial Stewardship

-While your father and mother’s formal and informal training and financial supervision will have an influence on how you view money, in marriage, a husband and wife must come together in developing their own set of biblically based guidelines and principles.
-(Eph.
-5:30-31)
+In marriage you will need to “leave” your father and mother, “cleave” to your spouse, and be united in your attitudes and practices of money management.
+While your father and mother’s formal and informal views on money will have an influence on how you view money, a husband and wife must come together in marriage to develop their own set of biblically-based guidelines and principles (Mark 10:6-9, Eph.
+5:30-31).

-Present your lives to the Lord while preferring one another’s interests ahead of your own in earning, giving, spending, and saving decisions.
-(Rom.
-12:1, 10)
+Present your lives to the Lord while preferring one another’s interests ahead of your own in earning, giving, spending, and saving decisions (Romans 12:1, 10).

-God’s Word challenges us to consider whether two people can walk together unless they are in agreement (Amos 3:3).
-One of the more obvious areas is with money matters.
+Scriptures challenge us to consider whether two people can walk together unless they are in agreement (Amos 3:3).
+This certainly applies with money matters.
 The Word also states that getting by with less, financially speaking, is better than having a lot of wealth and fighting all the time.
-Money matters can be a real source of contention if couples do not understand and apply God’s timeless truth to their financial situations.
+Money matters in marriage can be a real source of contention if couples don’t understand and apply God’s timeless truth to their financial situations.
 Couples must be united because money matters are:

 • Vital – earning and spending money is an important life function.